cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 1. It notices a change in the status of any of the lower level resources and checks if the change in status is significant enough to be propagated to one of its own Kubernetes API resources.
 1. It updates its corresponding Kubernetes API resources.

-#### Service Fabrik Inter-operator
+#### Service Fabrik Inter-operator Provisioner

-1. The inter-operator watches for `sfserviceinstances` and the individual service operator's Kubernetes API resources (created using the `provision` template).
+1. The inter-operator provisioner watches for `sfserviceinstances` and the individual service operator's Kubernetes API resources (created using the `provision` template).
 It notices that some of the resources have been updated.
 1. It uses the `status` template to extract the status information relevant to be propagated to the `SFServiceInstance`.
 1. It updates the `SFServiceInstance`'s `status`.

-#### Service Fabrik Broker
+#### Service Fabrik Inter-operator Broker

 1. An OSB client makes a `last_operation` call to the [Service Manager](https://github.com/Peripli/service-manager).
 1. The Service Manager forwards the call (perhaps via some intermediaries) to Service Fabrik Broker if the `provision` call was for a service instance that was provisioned by the Service Fabrik Broker.